anonymlemur/remote_input_controller/plan.md

 - Tray menu dynamic visibility for Start/Stop is now implemented and working.
 - Stop server functionality does not actually stop the server yet—needs investigation/fix.
 - Investigation revealed oneshot shutdown is unreliable for async server shutdown; switching to tokio::sync::watch for robust shutdown signaling is best practice.
+- The server async loop is not responsive to Stop commands while running; must refactor to always poll both command_rx and accept/shutdown logic using tokio::select! for immediate command handling.
+- Refactor applied, and all `Ok(false)` type annotation errors in `accept_or_shutdown` have been fixed.
+- Codebase cleaned: unused imports and commented code removed, server logic is more modular and readable.

 ## Task List
 - [x] Search codebase for `server_command_tx` usage and flow